okekedev/MecRec/README.md

 npm run web
 ```

-Note: The full React Native Web version may encounter compatibility issues due to the complex interaction of React Native modules with the web platform.

 ## Web Compatibility

 The application has been designed to work on web browsers with platform-specific implementations for: